ephes/django_async/article_sorted.md

 What to expect from this article?

-1. Small examples on how to use views / middlewares / tests
+1. Small example on how to use async views, middlewares and tests
 2. What are async views good for
 3. Comparison with other techniques (multithreading etc)